The-AVR/AVR-GUI/README.md

 #### Building Autonomous Enable Drop

 Additionally, buttons for enabling/disabling autonomous water drops are provided on this page.
-These buttons send an empty message one of either MQTT topics `avr/autonomous/building/enable` or `avr/autonomous/building/enable`.
+These buttons send an empty message one of two MQTT topics `avr/autonomous/building/enable` or `avr/autonomous/building/disable`.

 These messages can be used to tell the drone what buildings are on fire and if you want to drop water on it or not.
 For a full list of which buildings